The Number 1 Reason Why Improving Your English Is One of the Best Things You Can Ever Do

 Good English has enabled me to connect with people from Asia, Africa, Europe, Oceania, North and South America.
 I learned a little bit more about their identity and culture, and came to understand my own more.

 And what’s the best way to connect with others?
-I believe stories works fantastically.
-Sharing stories about past experiences, moments, places, people, beliefs, visions, failures and successes – I think this is the most authentic way to build relationships, establishing connections and getting ‘an insight on what it means to be human.’
+I believe stories work fantastically.
+Sharing stories about past experiences, moments, places, people, beliefs, visions, failures and successes – I think this is the most authentic way to build relationships, establish connections, and get ‘an insight on what it means to be human.’